Differences between Call Options and Put Options

 Call Options vs Put Options Infographics

-Let us look at some of the basic differences between Call Option vs Put Option in a nutshell:
+Let us look at some of the basic differences between Call Option and Put Option in a nutshell:

-Key Differences – Call Options vs Put Options
+Key Differences between Call Options and Put Options

 Despite the above, there are many differences which set apart Call Option vs Put Option: